 The works of Michael Gilbertson have been described as “elegant” and “particularly beautiful” by The New York Times, “vivid, tightly woven” and “delectably subtle” by the Baltimore Sun, and “genuinely moving” by the Washington Post.
 Gilbertson holds degrees from The Juilliard School and Yale School of Music, where he studied composition with Samuel Adler, John Corigliano, Christopher Rouse, Aaron Jay Kernis, Martin Bresnick, Ezra Laderman and Christopher Theofanidis.
-Gilbertson’s works have been programmed by ensembles including The Juilliard Orchestra, the San Francisco Chamber Orchestra, the Grand Rapids Symphony, the Symphony in C, the New England Philharmonic, the Cheyenne Symphony, the Yale Philharmonia, the Cedar Rapids Symphony, the Michigan Philharmonic, the Flint Symphony, the Rockford Symphony, the Waterloo-Cedar Falls Symphony, Aspen Contemporary Ensemble , and professional choirs including Musica Sacra, The Crossing, and The Esoterics.
+Gilbertson’s works have been programmed by ensembles including The Juilliard Orchestra, the Washington National Opera, the San Francisco Chamber Orchestra, the Grand Rapids Symphony, the Symphony in C, the New England Philharmonic, the Cheyenne Symphony, the Yale Philharmonia, the Cedar Rapids Symphony, the Michigan Philharmonic, the Flint Symphony, the Rockford Symphony, the Waterloo-Cedar Falls Symphony, Aspen Contemporary Ensemble , and professional choirs including Musica Sacra, The Crossing, and The Esoterics.

 Gilbertson’s music has earned five Morton Gould Awards from ASCAP, a Charles Ives Scholarship from the American Academy of Arts and Letters, a BMI Student Composer Award, and the 2007-08 Palmer-Dixon Prize, awarded by the Juilliard composition faculty for the best student work of the year.
 His piano trio Fold by Fold received the Israel Prize from the Society for New Music.
 Gilbertson’s music can be heard in the 2006 documentary Rehearsing a Dream, which was nominated for an Academy Award.
 His published music includes choral works with Boosey & Hawkes and G. Schirmer, and orchestral works with Theodore Presser.

-In 2009, Michael founded an annual music festival which brings young classical artists to Dubuque, Iowa for concerts and educational outreach.
-The festival is a fundraiser for the Northeast Iowa School of Music, where Michael has taught courses in composition and music history during their summer session since 2008.
-In the summer of 2013, he will join the faculty at The Walden School, The Educational Center for the Arts (New Haven), and currently teaches as an lecturer at the Yale School of Music.
+In 2009, Michael founded an annual music festival which brings young classical artists to his hometown of Dubuque, Iowa for concerts and educational outreach.
+The festival is a fundraiser for the Northeast Iowa School of Music, where Michael taught composition and music history during their summer session from 2008 to 2012.
+He has also taught at The Walden School, The Educational Center for the Arts (New Haven), and currently teaches as an lecturer at the Yale School of Music.